IAS 12 Income Taxes

 For example, you might have incurred some research costs included in the profit or loss in the past that you could not deduct for tax purposes until later periods.
 In such a case, the research costs are not shown in your statement of financial position but they do have a tax base.

-If you are still unsure about the tax base, then my next article will be for you.
-I will describe how to determine a tax base of your assets or liabilities in a very simple way.
+If you are still unsure about the tax base, then this article will be for you.
+I described how to determine a tax base of your assets or liabilities in a very simple way.

 Temporary differences are differences between the carrying amount of an asset or liability in the statement of financial position and its tax base.